AB4EJ-1/FlexRadioIQ/README.md

 ```

 These commands reserve the port and tell the radio to start output
-of DAXUIQ data to that UDP port.
+of DAXIQ data to that UDP port.
 Leave the nc session running in its own window; you will need it
 later to shut down the DAXIQ output.
 After you did the create stream,
 the FlexRadio should have displayed the stream number in an 8-digit
 hexadecimal number such as 0x20000001.

 8. This should start a stream of DAXIQ data coming to port 7791.
 These
 buffers comply with the VITA-49 SDR data standard.
 You shoujld be
 able to see the data streaming by using: sudo tcpdump -i eth0 udp -XX port 7791